brelevenix/geo-quizz/README.md

 overpass API does not support geojson export
 It is possible to get data by exporting them manually, but it may take time

-Script exmple to fetch limit for Lannion city in France (22113 is the INSEE code)
+Script example to fetch limit for Lannion city in France (22113 is the INSEE code)
 ```
 wget http://download.geofabrik.de/europe/france/bretagne-latest.osm.pbf
 osmium tags-filter bretagne-latest.osm.pbf r/ref:INSEE=22113 -o 22113.osm
 osmium export 22113.osm --geometry-types=polygon -o 22113.geojson
 ```

+### Import City coordinates
+* Nominatim API => returns different possibilities
+* Datagouv API => City coordinates are not located at the right position
+* Overpass API => return coordinates for both the limit and the center

 #### Cool tools to be used for data checking
 * [Geosjon Validator](http://geojsonlint.com/)